 To put that in perspective, his house was about $125,000, and the gym cost him $200,000.

 He has said that he based his design on the Metroflex gym he trained in before he became famous.

 "This is my sanctuary for when I was winning all my Olympias when I couldn't go to Metroflex because people would bother me so much."

 Ronnie's Advanced Gym Equipment

 You don't win eight Mr. Olympia titles by having just some dumbbells for your bench press workouts and a simple squat rack.

-What Coleman did was look for the most versatile equipment that would give him the ability to add as much variety to his training plans as possible for optimum muscle growth .
+What Coleman did was look for the most versatile equipment.
+According to a study in the National Library of Medicine, this approach gives him the ability to add as much variety to his training plans as possible for optimum muscle growth .

 There are multiple flat and adjustable benches and such a variety of cable machines that I wonder how a single bodybuilder could need them all.